softlayer/githubio_source/content/reference/services/SoftLayer_Hardware_SecurityModule/getCurrentBillingDetail.md

 ---
 title: "getCurrentBillingDetail"
-description: "Get the billing detail for this instance for the current billing period.
+description: "Get the billing detail for this hardware for the current billing period.
 This does not include bandwidth usage."
 layout: "method"
 tags:
     - "method"